niqingyang/vue-next-use/docs/useWindowSize.md

 # `useWindowSize`

-React sensor hook that tracks dimensions of the browser window.
+Vue sensor hook that tracks dimensions of the browser window.

 ## Usage